srejv/thebigpicture/README.md

 =============

 Spotify App that only shows the album cover filling up the entire body of the app window.
+You need a spotify Developer account to get it working.

 Hey, detta är gjort av Oscar Dragén.
 Skriver det här så att texten inte är ivägen för all album art!